masterkrieger/Weather-Station-App/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+Run `node run build` to build the project and start the server `server.js` in `server/`.
+The build artifacts will be stored in the `dist/` directory.
+Use the `-prod` flag for a production build.

 ## Running unit tests